 - a.
 Play fields shall follow "Facilities Planning for Physical Activity and Sport", ages 14 and younger. - b.
 Provide non-rubberized 6-lane 400-meter track. - 1) Track surface shall cover the concrete curb. - c.
-See Ed Specs for other requirements. - d.
-Locate long jump, high jump, pole vault, and other specialty track events away from the end zone and sidelines of soccer and football fields, with a desired separation of 100', and minimum separation of 25' - e.
+Locate long jump, high jump, pole vault, and other specialty track events away from the end zone and sidelines of soccer and football fields, with a desired separation of 100', and minimum separation of 25' - d.
 Provide paved basketball, volleyball, and tennis courts in numbers as required by the Ed Specs.